Supersessionism: Jewish

-Rabbinic Judaism rejects supersessionism, only discussing the topic as an idea upheld by Christian and Muslim theologians.
-Some modern Jews are offended by the traditional Christian belief in supersessionism, as they believe it undermines the history of their religion.
+Rabbinic Judaism rejects supersessionism, discussing it only as an idea upheld by Christian and Muslim theologians.
+Some Jews have considered it antisemitic.

-Supersessionism may be viewed as fundamentally antisemitic.

 Muslim

-The Islamic teaching of tahrif teaches that earlier monotheistic scriptures or earlier interpretations of them have been corrupted by later interpretations of them, while the Quran presents a pure and unaltered version of their divine message.
+Islamic teaching on tahrif holds that earlier monotheistic scriptures or their earlier interpretations have been corrupted by later interpretations, while the Quran presents a pure and unaltered version of their divine message.

-In its canonical form, the Islamic idea of tahrif teaches that Jewish and Christian scriptures or their interpretations have been corrupted, which has obscured the divine message that they originally contained.
-According to this teaching, the Quran both points out and corrects these supposed errors introduced by previous corruption of monotheistic scriptures, which makes it the final and most pure divine revelation.
+In its canonical form, the Islamic idea of tahrif holds that Jewish and Christian scriptures, or their interpretations, have been corrupted, thereby obscuring the divine message they originally contained.
+According to this teaching, the Quran both points out and corrects the supposed errors introduced by previous corruption of monotheistic scriptures, making it the final and most pure divine revelation.

 Sandra Toenis Keiting argues that Islam was supersessionist from its inception, advocating the view that the Quranic revelations would "replace the corrupted scriptures possessed by other communities", and that early Islamic scriptures display a "clear theology of revelation that is concerned with establishing the credibility of the nascent community" vis-à-vis other religions.
 In contrast, Abdulaziz Sachedina has argued that Islamic supersessionism stems not from the Quran or hadith, but rather from the work of Muslim jurists who reinterpreted the Quranic message about islam (in its literal meaning of 'submission') being "the only true religion with God [...] in the context of the political and social position of the community", thereby providing theoretical justification for Muslim political dominance and a wider interpretation of the notion of jihad, leading Muslim jurists to claim that Islam is superior to other religions.

 In Islamic legal exegesis (tafsir), abrogation (naskh) is the theory developed to resolve contradictory Quranic revelation by amending the earlier revelation.
 Only Quran 2:106 uses a form of the word naskh (specifically nanskh meaning 'we abrogate').
-Q2:106 indicates of two varieties of abrogation: "supersession" – the "suspension" and replacement of the old verse without its elimination – or "suppression" – the nullification of the old verse from the written Quran (mus'haf).
+Q2:106 indicates two varieties of abrogation: "supersession" – the "suspension" and replacement of the old verse without its elimination – or "suppression" – the nullification of the old verse from the written Quran (mus'haf).